-Over the course of the last year, Deer Park Community City School District, in partnership with EPIC Impact Education Group, engaged with students, staff, parents, community members, and other district stakeholders to begin the development of a new strategic plan.
+Over the course of the 2018-19 school year, Deer Park Community City School District, in partnership with EPIC Impact Education Group, engaged with students, staff, parents, community members, and other district stakeholders to begin the development of a new strategic plan.
 The district obtained feedback by conducting listening sessions, multiple focus group meetings, and providing targeted surveys which produced nearly 700 responses.

 The culmination of all this feedback resulted in a strategic planning process that began to shape a new district mission, vision, core values, and goals that will drive the district’s work over the coming years.

 “Through all the feedback, we validated that our schools are the center of this community and high expectations and accountability are a must,” Superintendent Jay Phillips said.
 “It is our #1 duty and priority to provide our students with a safe place to gain an education while also preparing them with the academic, social, and emotional skills necessary to have a meaningful and productive future.”

 The Deer Park Community City School District’s Strategic Plan focuses on five essential elements:

 - High Expectations for Student Learning and Success